Slakesslumban/teams_bot/README.md

 # teams_bot
-Its is basically a microsoft teams bot developed using python and a web framework called selenium.
+It is basically a microsoft teams bot developed using python and a web framework called selenium.